 Workhouse Clerk Held in High Regard

 In 1916 the Board of Guardians, having regard for the high cost of living, sanctioned a salary increase by £90 a year for James Bruen, Clerk of the Union.
 Monsignor P. J. Bruen, P.P.
 Aughrim-Kilconnell, whose father James was the last Union Clerk concelebrated the Famine Memorial Mass in Glenamaddy on Sunday 6th August 1995.
-James Bruen dioed in 1964 and he is interred with his wife, Norah who died in 1953, in Creggs Road Cemetery, Glenamaddy.
+James Bruen died in 1964 and is interred with his wife, Norah who died in 1953, in Creggs Road Cemetery, Glenamaddy.

 Unsatisfactory Conditions Criticised

-The Glenamaddy Workhouse was inspected twice annually by the Local Government Board.
-In a lengthy report on one inspection, Major Ruthledge Fairs remarked on the poor cleanliness and sanitary, nursing and hospital facilities not satisfactory, the yards and in general the overall upkeep of the workhouse neglected.
+Glenamaddy Workhouse was inspected twice annually by the Local Government Board.
+In a lengthy report on one inspection, Major Ruthledge Fairs remarked on the poor cleanliness and sanitary, the nursing and hospital facilities were not satisfactory, the yards and in general the overall upkeep of the workhouse were neglected.
 The serious concern was on the agenda of a Board of Guardians meeting in March of the same year that Fr Walter Conway attended.
 Fear that the amalgamation scheme was near, the improvements outlined by Major Ruthledge Fairs report was not an issue of importance the Board felt.
 The following dialogue comes from the report of the meeting.

 Michael F. Neary: If you amalgamate there is no use incurring large expenditure in repairing the house.